Some Republicans are angry about Trump's prosecution yet ready to vote for someone else in 2024

+Some Republican-leaning voters in early-voting presidential nominating states say they are angry about President Donald Trump’s indictment on charges alleging he improperly maintained classified documents and obstructed efforts to return them are making him too damaged to support in his ques…

-PELLA, Iowa (AP) — Kathleen Evenhouse took a break from her work in the corner of a small-town Iowa coffee shop to slam the federal criminal indictment of Donald Trump as patently political, the work of a U.S. Justice Department she says is awash in hypocrisy.
+PELLA, Iowa — Kathleen Evenhouse took a break from her work in the corner of an Iowa coffee shop to slam the federal criminal indictment of Donald Trump as political, the work of a U.S. Justice Department she says is awash in hypocrisy.

 "I think we're playing a game as a country," the 72-year-old author from Pella said in an interview, expressing a sentiment widely shared among conservatives since the former president was charged.
 "I think that damages any sense of justice or any sense of — should I even bother to vote?
 Why should I listen to the news?
 Or why should I care?"